-If the allocation and apportionment provisions of the Uniform Division of Income for Tax Purposes Act do not fairly represent the extent of your business activity in New Mexico, you may without prior approval, an election may be made for, or the Department may require, the exclusion of any one or more insignificant factors.
+If the allocation and apportionment provisions of the Uniform

+Division of Income for Tax Purposes Act do not fairly represent the extent of your business activity in New Mexico, you may, without prior approval, make an election for, or the Department may require, the exclusion of any one or more insignificant factors.
 A factor is considered insignificant if column 1 (the denominator) is less than 3% of net income.